-In the episode “Fear of the Unknown,” Kris talks to her daughters about getting genetic testing since their grandmother has a history of cancer.
+In the episode “Fear of the Unknown,” Kris talks to her daughters about getting Inherited characteristics. testing since their grandmother has a history of cancer.
 While Kim and Kourtney agree, their sister Kloé is resistant, saying she’d rather not know.
 In the end, the girls and their mother get their blood drawn and their (negative!) results are reviewed with their family friend, a plastic surgeon.

 While we love Kim’s desire to help her daughters get the facts so better early detection and cancer prevention strategies can be used, the process left a bit to be desired on the medical end.
 How could have the testing been improved?
 Here’s what we think should have happened instead.